Tropical Veterinary Science

 and the Great Barrier Reef

-The Tropical Australia program includes 15 days full of activities, food, accommodation and transportation.
-Two additional evenings and food allowance will be available at the Civic Guest house in Townsville before or after the program to allow the group to catch up and recover from jet lag without stress of finding accommodation.
+The Tropical Australia program includes 16 days full of activities, food, accommodation and transportation.
+Additional evenings can be available at student cost at the Civic Guest house in Townsville before or after the program to allow the group to catch up and recover from jet lag without the stress of finding housing.
 Spend the day sleeping or hanging out at the hostel, or explore downtown, relax in the nearby botanical gardens, take a beach front walk or meet the locals and other tourists from around the world.
 Learn how to be a “back packer” and travel safely in Australia.
-Dr. Boothe will be your guide.

 All majors are welcome to apply!
 Students do not need to be in a pre-veterinary or veterinary medicine major to participate.